Obama tells Russia's Medvedev more flexibility after election

 The unusually frank exchange came as Obama and Medvedev huddled together on the eve of a global nuclear security summit in the South Korean capital, unaware their words were being picked up by microphones as reporters were led into the room.

-Republican presidential candidate Mitt Romney seized on Obama's comment, calling it "alarming and troubling."

-"This is no time for our president to be pulling his punches with the American people," Romney said in a campaign speech in San Diego.

-As he was leaning toward Medvedev in Seoul, Obama was overheard asking for time - "particularly with missile defense" - until he is in a better position politically to resolve such issues.
+Leaning toward Medvedev, Obama was overheard asking for time - "particularly with missile defense" - until he is in a better position politically to resolve such issues.

 "I understand your message about space," replied Medvedev, who will hand over the presidency to Putin in May.

 "This is my last election ...
-After my election I have more flexibility," Obama said, expressing confidence that he would win a second term.
+After my election I have more flexibility," Obama said, expressing confidence he will win a second term.

 "I will transmit this information to Vladimir," said Medvedev, Putin's protege and long considered number two in Moscow's power structure.